Army Reserve senior leader helps Our Community Salutes, FDU welcome enlistees

 |0

-This work, Army Reserve senior leader helps Our Community Salutes, FDU welcome enlistees [Image 4 of 4], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve senior leader helps Our Community Salutes, FDU welcome enlistees, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT